Pepsi MidAmerica Crisp Family Popping a Bottle

 A young and optimistic entrepreneur named Harry Crisp began the Pepsi MidAmerica journey with Marion Hatchery and Produce Co. at the age of 24.

-Then in 1936 Marion Pepsi-Cola, as Pepsi MidAmerica was first known, was finally founded.
+In 1936, Marion Pepsi-Cola, as Pepsi MidAmerica was first known, was finally founded.
 Before that Pepsi was relatively unknown so Harry would only agree to test it out by splitting an initial unit of concentrate with the St. Louis bottler saying, “I’ll put Pepsi-Cola on the hatchery trucks and if it sells as well as the chicks and eggs, we’ll keep it.”
 Within a year he acquired the local franchise for Pepsi and started with five employees.
-Their dedication and hard work built the foundation for the company’s future expansion and growth.

 vintage picture marion hatchery with model T vehicles and workers